boomer3boom/Exploring-the-Potential-of-Graph-Neural-Networks-based-Methods-for-General-Linear-Program/README.md

 </div>

 # Ensemble Model of SIB and LTP
-This is a code repository for the attempted survey paper: **Exploring Linear Programs with Graphs and AI**.
-It outlines the code experimentation on Smart Initial Basis (SIB) and Learn To Pivot (LTP) model for an AI Simplex Method. **Please note this paper is not published and was a student attempt during research internship.**

 This framework is arranged as:
 1. Generate LP Instance
 2. Train SIB for initial basis